 Learn how to make managing Office 365 / Microsoft 365 users and groups simple.
 Avoid any misunderstanding surrounding who can create groups, the purpose of Microsoft 365 groups and provisioning.
 Enabling self-service group creation doesn’t have to result in data sprawl with better IT governance.

-Because it’s so easy for end users to unknowingly provision groups left and right as they learn the ropes to Office 365, many admins opt to restrict, or even disable, the self-service functionality that makes cloud-based productivity tools so great in the first place.
+Because it’s so easy for end users to unknowingly provision groups left and right as they learn the ropes to Microsoft 365, many admins opt to restrict, or even disable, the self-service functionality that makes cloud-based productivity tools so great in the first place.

 In the same vein, following an IT-led provisioning model—where users depend on IT to manually approve each new group creation request—is inefficient and virtually impossible to manage at scale.

 Seems like the most straightforward approach, right?
-Preventing users from creating the things that, in turn, create Office 365 groups does sound like an effective way to quell sprawl, but it’s far from a perfect solution.
+Preventing users from creating the things that, in turn, create Microsoft 365 groups does sound like an effective way to quell sprawl, but it’s far from a perfect solution.

 The major trade-off is that you’ll be stuck dealing with a constant stream of requests from your users whenever they need to create something to get their jobs done.
 Not only that, but if you don’t let your users create their own plans in Planner, for example, chances are they’ll simply turn to Trello—thus contributing to another major cloud management pain, “shadow IT”.